 The GRANHULT brackets are great when you need a custom width shelf because the end brackets cover up the cut end, so no one can see the non-factory cut.

-For the office, we trimmed the shelves to match the width of the storage drawers.
+For the office, we trimmed the shelves to match the width of the storage drawers to create a more custom look.
 Then, we used gold spray paint to paint the shelf brackets gold before installing them.
 After painting, wait at least 24 hours before you install to give the paint enough time to cure.

 I’ve tried MANY different gold spray paints, and this one is my favorite.
 I like it better than the more expensive Universal formula.